Illumina/PrimateAI-3D/shet_estimation/README.md

 Copyright (c) 2024 Illumina, Inc. All rights reserved.

-This software is provided under the terms and conditions of the GNU GENERAL PUBLIC LICENSE Version 3.
+This software is provided under the terms and conditions of the PolyForm Strict License 1.0.0 license.

 You should have received a copy of the PolyForm Strict License 1.0.0 license along with this program.
 If not, see  https://polyformproject.org/licenses/strict/1.0.0/